These terms and conditions are divided into the following sections:

 - Change in fire and/or health and safety regulations or advice, including those affecting the capacity of ceremony rooms.

 - Venue not having a valid licence at the time of the ceremony.
-Ceremonies can only take place in venues that have been licensed for this purpose.
+Ceremonies can only take place in venues that have been licenced for this purpose.
 We recommend that you ask to see the venue’s licence before booking and check that your ceremony date is covered by it.
 If the venue’s licence expires before the date of your ceremony, please ask the venue for written assurance that they will renew their licence before your ceremony date.